HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Current Process and Schedule

-As you can see from this timeline, I have
+As you can see from this timeline, I have worked on the Electron back to February.
+I have finished my